Universal credit: Payments

 Landlords can also request payment of rent directly from a tenant’s UC by filling in form UC47.

-From 4 October 2017, people living in Scotland who make a claim for UC in a full service area will have some additional choices in relation their claim.
+From 4 October 2017, people living in Scotland who make a claim for UC in a full service area have had some additional choices in relation their claim and from 31 January 2018, these choices are also available to anyone whose claim for UC in a full service area was made before 4 October 2017.
 They can choose to:

 - Be paid monthly or twice monthly